United States to 1877 Online Course

 The online course focuses on varied cultural experiences of what has been termed the “American experience.”
 We examine the effect of contact between peoples of three different continents, and the evolving definitions of freedom and equality.
 Throughout the online course, we explore early American history from varied perspectives as we examine changing interpretations of what it means to be “American.”
 The online course assists students in understanding issues arising from different dimensions of diversity in the United States.

-What is required to take this online course?
+What are the required texts for this course?

 You may enroll at any time and have 3-9 months to complete this online course.
 The college credits you earn will be recorded on your transcript in the semester you register.